Hannah Snell: Early life

 Hannah Snell was born in Worcester, England, on 23 April 1723.
 She was the youngest daughter of the family, with eight siblings.
 Her father Samuel Snell was a hosier and dyer.
 Due to Snell's grandfather’s service in the military and the money that they inherited from him, her father and his second wife, Mary Williams, were wealthy enough to live comfortably and provide adequate education for all their children.
 In spite of this, Snell learned to read but never learned to write.
 She was referred to as the "young Amazon Snell" by locals and she often played soldier as a child.

 Snell’s parents died when she was 17.
 She moved to London on 25 December 1740 to live with her older sibling, Susanah, in her house in Wapping.
 She married James Summs, a Dutch seaman, on 18 January 1744.
 Summs often sought the company of other women and grew to despise Snell.
 He used her patrimony to pay for his luxurious lifestyle.
 They quickly fell into debt and became impoverished.
 Summs abandoned Snell when she was pregnant with their child, Susanna, who died in infancy.

 Snell moved back in with her sibling Susannah and her brother-in-law, James Gray.
 On 23 November 1745, Snell put on her brother-in-law's clothes, assumed his name, and went to Coventry to search for Summs.
 Later, she learned that her husband had been executed for murder.

-While in Coventry, she enlisted in the British Army.
-She joined John Guise's regiment, the 6th Regiment of Foot.
+While in Coventry, she enlisted in the British Army, joining John Guise's Regiment of Foot, which was ranked as the 6th Regiment of Foot.